DappDevs/daGuild/README.md

 The DATU allows work to shared in a trustful manner between parties that may not be able to co-habitate the same workspace all the time, allowing the efficiency and security of a traditional organization to transfer into the digital age.

-By organizing members via function instead of by project, members develop a deep mastery of the subject, adhereing to the Unix philosphy to "Do one thing, and do it well".
+By organizing members via craft instead of by business, members develop a deep mastery of the subject, adhereing to the Unix philosphy to "Do one thing, and do it well".

 Since members are under no obligation to long term goals of an organization,